Cohomology of the moduli space of non-hyperelliptic genus four curves

 \subsection{Acknowledgements}

 I wish to thank my advisor Klaus Hulek who proposed me this problem, for many helpful discussions and suggestions.
-I am also grateful to Yano Casalaina-Martin, Radu Laza and Orsola Tommasi for useful conversations and correspondence and to all the authors of \cite{CMGHL} for kindly sharing it with me.
+I am also grateful to Yano Casalaina-Martin, Radu Laza and Orsola Tommasi for useful conversations and correspondence and to all the authors of \cite{CMGHL} for kindly sharing a preprint version of it with me.
 Finally, I would like to thank the anonymous referee whose comments improved the presentation of this paper.